-Analysis of Subproblem D - How to Achieve Economic Proper Coupling
+Analysis of Subproblem D - How to Achieve Environmental Proper Coupling

 If you reached this page before reading the Summary of Analysis, read it first.
 This will give you a bigger picture.

 This subproblem is what most people see as the problem to solve.
 The economy is improperly coupled to the environment, which causes unsustainable environmental impact.
 The problem began in earnest at the beginning of the Industrial Revolution around 1800.
 Ever since then the human system has been stuck in the Industrial Growth Mode.